-We believe in a creative and enquiry based curriculum for the children who come to St Matthew’s Primary School.
+We believe in a creative enquiry and have developed a values based curriculum for the children who come to St Matthew’s Primary School.
 We want children to be independent learners who value knowledge and strive to fulfil their potential.

 Check out each class page to find out what we are doing in our curriculum areas each term.